 2000 – Although Luke was generally Mr. Congeniality, he took his responsibility of keeping wildlife out of our yard very seriously.
 A growl that started deep in his throat was most impressive.

 1997 – Although Luke was a friend to young and old, strangers were reluctant to get out of their vehicles until they were reassured it was safe to do so.
-Luke had very, very sharp, healthy teeth.
+Luke had very, very sharp and healthy teeth.

 2008 – Toward the end of his life, Luke needed a little help to get in Emil’s Gator.
 It was always Luke’s preferred mode of transportation and his ticket to lots of fun farm adventures.

-In the late 1980s, Cody gladly wore a red winter coat to please my mother-in-law Geri, who dressed as Santa.
+In the late 1980s, Cody gladly wore a red winter coat to please my mother-in-law, Geri, who dressed up as Santa.
 When she was away quilting, Cody would hop up in the lap of my father-in-law Pete, but abandon him as soon as Geri walked in the back door.